C-H-Simpson/HarvestOccupationalHeat/README.md

 To run the notebook yourself:
 1. Create the environment:
 * There is a known issue with the package manager conda, that causes it to use very large memory when trying to solve an environment.
-For this reason, the default `environment.yml` has all versions specified.
-The
+For this reason, the default `environment.yml` has all versions specified, and contains everything that was in the environment during development.
+Alternatively, if this isn't a problem, `environment_minimal.yml` has just those packages that are required.
 * `conda env create -f environment.yml --prefix $PWD/env`
 2. Open [reduced_example](notebooks/reduced_example.ipynb) and run it.